sejalkan/demo/README.md

 A simple calculator using Java 17, SpringBoot and Maven

 ## Build command
-- Clone the repository in our computer
+- Clone the repository on the computer
 - run maven build using **mvn clean install** or **mvn install** command
 - Build Success message is displayed